KesneyFerro/VAPOR/README.md

 ### Blur Generation Pipeline

-To generate blurred videos with various effects:
+To generate blurred videos with various effects using the unified pipeline:

 ```bash
 # Process all frames